tsdat/tsdat/docs/source/tutorials/wsl.rst

 .. _setting_up_wsl:

-Setting up WSL and VSCode
+Installing WSL and setting up VSCode
 -------------------------------------------------------
 This tutorial goes over installing WSL Version 1 (and in our case, we'll be installing Ubuntu) and VSCode.